indigo-astronomy/indigo/indigo_docs/CLIENT_DEVELOPMENT_BASICS.md

 *service_name* is the name of the discovered or removed service and *interface_index* is the number of the network interface where the service is available.

 ### Resolver callback
-This function is user defined and will be called by the framework when a service us resolved by *indigo_resolve_service()*
+This function is user defined and will be called by the framework when a service is resolved by *indigo_resolve_service()*
 ```C
 void resolve_callback(const char *service_name, uint32_t interface_index, const char *host, int port);
 ```
 *service_name* is the name of the service being resolved, *interface_index* is the number of the network interface where the service is available, *host* is the host name and *port* is the TCP port where indigo service is accessible.
 Use *host* and *port* to connect to this service.
+In case of resolutuin error the callbck will have *host = NULL* and *port = 0*.

 ### Service discovery example
 Working example can be found in [indigo_examples/service_ddiscovery.c](https://github.com/indigo-astronomy/indigo/blob/master/indigo_examples/service_discovery.c):